dfcheca/dfcheca.github.io/_posts/2021-11-20-heptadecagon.md

 ## Introduction

 We will prove that the regular heptadecagon, a polygon with 17 equal sides, is constructible with ruler and compass.
-It is enough to prove that the number $\cos\left(\frac{2\pi}{17}\right)$ is <a href="https://en.wikipedia.org/wiki/Constructible_number" target="_blank">constructible</a>.
+It is enough to prove that the number $\cos\left(\frac{2\pi}{17}\right)$ is <a href="https://en.wikipedia.org/wiki/Constructible_number" target="_blank" rel="noopener noreferrer">constructible</a>.
 The procedure will follow the idea given by Gauss, who summed the roots of unity to express this quantity in terms of roots—Gaussian periods.

 ## Expression in Radicals of $\cos\left(\frac{2\pi}{17}\right)$